 The Youth Leadership program is an extension of the online learning program that was developed in partnership with SC Johnson in 2020 and will integrate project-based learning materials with opportunities for personal development while preparing students for leadership.

-Open to secondary school pupils in Australia and New Zealand, aged 12-16, the students will attend eight inspirational weekly workshops with Take 3 education staff and mentors.
+Open to secondary school pupils in Australia and New Zealand, aged 12-16, the students will attend six inspirational weekly workshops with Take 3 education staff and mentors.
 Two Youth Leadership courses are on offer – one in term two and one in three – and students are encouraged to register their interest ASAP.

 The program is based on The United Nations Sustainable Development Goals and 21st Century skills of problem solving, creativity, critical thinking, decision making and collaboration.